Programs of Study

 Fire Science Technology

-PURPOSE: The certificate program in Fire Science Technology is designed to provide a broad-based knowledge of current and future advances in the fire science field.
+PURPOSE: The certificate in Fire Science Technology is designed to provide a broad-based knowledge of current and future advances in the fire science field.
 Rapid advances in technology require that personnel in the field keep abreast of the latest changes in technology and equipment.

 OCCUPATIONAL OBJECTIVES: Firefighter, Fire Officer, Fire Protection Specialist, Fire/Emergency Instructor, Fire or Building Inspector, Fire Investigator, Rescue Service, Emergency Medical Service, Hazardous Materials Services, Emergency Manager, Occupational or Industrial Safety and Risk Management, and related occupations.